-It is the policy of the Journal of Philosophy that authors transfer copyright to the Journal of Philosophy, Inc. Authors are generally permitted to reprint their articles in books at no fee; but we ask that you give us notice of any direct negotiations with publishers regarding the reprinting of an article of yours on which we hold copyright.
+It is the policy of the Journal of Philosophy that authors transfer copyright to the Journal of Philosophy, Inc. Authors are generally permitted to reprint their articles in books at no fee; however, we do ask that you include a citation of the original publication.

 At any time after an article has been accepted and a copyright agreement has been completed, authors are allowed to post a pre-review version of the article manuscript to websites as long as the Journal copyright is acknowledged; such use does not extend, however, to permission for the host site (such as a university server) to repackage any Journal copyrighted material with other electronic content for whatever reason–educational, commercial, or otherwise.